 If you’re still having trouble after trying these steps, restart the router (see your router’s instructions for further information).
-If you’re having problems with hardware or the network that you can’t resolve yourself, contact your network provider for troubleshooting ideas.
+Also, if you’re having problems with hardware or the network that you can’t resolve yourself, contact your network provider for troubleshooting ideas.

 Below are some of the techniques that you can use to fix the iPhone WiFi keeps dropping problem.

 Because your iPhone’s Auto-Join function has been disabled, it might disconnect from the WiFi network on a regular basis.
 If that’s the case for you, try enabling the Auto-Join feature to check if it helps.
-The below are steps of configuring your WiFi network into Auto-Join:
+Below are steps for configuring your WiFi network into Auto-Join: